 SD-WAN is the latest innovation in network technology that can solve many of these challenges.

 SD-WAN, or Software-Defined Wide Area Network, is a virtual WAN architecture that enterprises utilize to leverage any useful combination of transport services.
 These can include LTE, MPLS, as well as broadband internet services.
 In short, it is a centralized software-based controlling function that intelligently and securely directs enterprise traffic across the enterprise network.
-SD-WAN increases application-level performance by improving user experience while reducing the associated technology costs.
+Nowadays enterprises choose SD-WAN as it increases application-level performance by improving user experience while reducing the associated technology costs.

 Traditional WAN architectures are router-centric.
 While this worked in the past, the introduction of the cloud has created a paradigm shift concerning the exposure of an enterprise-wide network to external connectors.